ricalo/ricalo.github.io/_posts/2016-12-19-GitHub-Pages-Docker.md

 environment that is easy to maintain and always available.

 You should be able to expand the lessons learned in this article to other platforms, like Node.js or PHP.
-Let me know in the comments if you have any suggestions of questions.